-For Dataiku's 1st Free Training, Kurt Muehmel, business engineer by day, data enthusiast by night, showed attendees how businesses are using Data Science Studio to predict future revenue.
+For Dataiku's First Free Training, Kurt Muehmel, business engineer by day, data enthusiast by night, showed attendees how businesses are using Dataiku Data Science Studio (DSS) to predict future revenue by combining raw web logs with CRM data.

-On Wednesday, February 25th, 2015, Kurt Muehmel, Business Engineer at Dataiku, taught attendees how to combine raw web logs with CRM data to predict future revenue.
-During the 45mn session, our guests learned how business analysts with little or no technical background use DSS to clean, enrich, analyze, model, and finally deploy powerful predictive applications on their own.
+During the 45-minute session, our guests learned how business analysts with little or no technical background use Dataiku to clean, enrich, analyze, model, and finally deploy powerful predictive analytics applications on their own.
 To receive the full webinar video recording, please email Pauline .
-Otherwise, you can read the webinar's transcript below:
+Otherwise, you can read the webinar's transcript below, and follow along by downloading Dataiku:

 A Brief Introduction: the Speaker, the Company, the Software